alexvirdee/nikon-photography/README.md

 Run in the project locally.

+#### `git pull`

+Get current state of project from contentful before pushing to gh-pages branch.

 #### `gatsby build`

 Run a production build into `./public`.
 The result is ready to be put on any static hosting you prefer.

+#### `npm run deploy`

+After adding new content with contentful run this command to reflect changes on gh-pages branch